TNT-JEFFERSON/TERRENEITOR/README.md

 ## Content

+- `Vehicle photos`: contains photos of the final robot from different angles and views, and also the steps of how we build it.
-- `Vehicle photos`: contains photos of our  previous ideas, prototypes and the final robot.
+- `Prototypes and sketches`: contains photos of our previous ideas and prototypes that eventually lead to the final design and robot, Terreneitor.
 - `Code`: contains the code of the prototypes and the final robot.
 - `Videos`: contains links to our Youtube videos which show how our previous attempts turn out and function, and also how the final robot completes the challenges and more.
 - `Models`: contains all the 3D printed models we used throught our journey.
-- `Build`: contains all the lego pieces, arduino components, and materials used in the fina robot.
+- `Build`: contains all the lego pieces, arduino components, and materials used in the final robot.
-- `Strategy`: contains the strategy our robot, Terreneitor, will use to complete the WRO 2024 challenges.
+- `Strategy`: contains the strategy our robot, Terreneitor, will use to complete the WRO 2024 challenges successfully.

 ## Our journey, progress and prototypes